mobily-enterprises/jsonreststores/README.md

 JsonRestStores only ever throws (generic) Javascript errors if the class constructor was called incorrectly, or if an element in `paramIds` is not found within the schema.
 So, it will only ever happen if you use the module incorrectly.
 Any other case is chained through.

 ## Error management

 At some point in your program, one of your callbacks might have the dreaded `err` first parameter set to an error rather than null.
 This might happen  with your database driver (for example your MongoDB process dies), or within your own module (validation after a `PUT` fails).

+JsonRestStores allows you to decide what to do when this happens.

 ### `chainErrors`